Building & Business Near Highly Visible Corner

 Retail - TOOWOOMBA CITY QLD

-– Rear access is available from Mann Street, with high garage door
+Two-street access is available from Ruthven Street and Mann Street, with a rear high garage door and a freshly painted roof.

 The ‘headline act’ to answer this question is the $1.6 billion Second Range Crossing, which addresses a recognised constraint in the National Land Transport Network.
 The completion of this project underpins economic modelling of an increase in economic activity in the region of $2.4 billion over 30 years.
 Construction of this project is now underway for opening in 2018.
 Among at least 50 additional projects approved or commenced, three particularly noteworthy developments include a major new industrial complex near the new airport at Wellcamp; the $500m QIC Grand Central Shopping Centre extension and redevelopment; and one of Australia’s first regional data centres commissioned by the FKG Group.
 Multiple inactivated laneways in the CBD have also been developed in to popular dining precincts – one of which has been reviewed as a ‘daily food and wine festival’.